How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 Then, while holding the square with one hand, lightly stipple the paint, or dab up and down, to establish the lines of each square.
 It’s a good idea to paint all of the squares lightly and then go back and fill in with more paint.

 Continue to add paint to each square until you get the color density that you want.
+Once the paint is dry, you have turned an old rug into a new, unique rug!

-Keep in mind throughout this project that jute rugs are irregular and so your squares will have some irregularity as well.
+Keep in mind throughout this project that jute rugs are irregular so your squares will have some irregularity as well.
 This is actually the beauty of this type of rug!

 Checkmate!